asdfugil/discord.bio/WELCOME.md

 Welcome to the discord.bio documentation.

+## About
 discord.bio is an API wrapper of the [discord.bio](https://discord.bio) [API](https://api.discord.bio) to make it easier to use.

-To get started, click globals > index > Bio on the right-hand side .
+To get started, click (menu button on mobile) globals > index > Bio on the right-hand side .